 The difficulty is that this approach is leaving some students behind; approximately 10 – 15 percent of students, as indicated by research.
 What tends to happen is that these students are flagged in early primary as students requiring assessment.
 They are not learning with the method we are teaching, so there must be an issue.
 We complete academic assessments and/or full psychoeducational assessments to learn more about a student’s strengths and difficulties.
 Often, these students are identified as having a Learning Disability (or Dyslexia, depending on who completes the assessment).
 Recommendations are made (extra time for tests, study notes given, allow alternate methods of showing understanding, etc.) and students are often given assistive technology to support them in the classroom.
 These are all good steps and most certainly help to support these students, but we are often missing the fundamental most critical step; these students still need to be taught to read and write.
 They can be taught to read and write.
 They deserve to be taught to read and write.

-This is where phonological awareness, systematic phonics instruction, and decodable books can come into play.
+This is where Structured Literacy can come into play.
 Many struggling readers benefit from explicit, systematic instruction (a bottom up approach) of the building blocks in the English Language.
 They need to be taught how to hear the sounds in the English Language and how we represent those sounds on paper.
 They need to learn how to blend sounds together to read words.
 They need to be taught the patterns prevalent in the English Language.
 Then, logically, they need materials and resources to practice these skills.
 Decodable books have traditionally not been used by teachers using a whole language approach because of the lack of rich stories and natural language structures.
 Ideally, we want students to learn right from the beginning stages that reading is about gaining meaning.
 This makes sense, but we also need to keep in mind that students will not be able to independently gain meaning from a text if they are not able to decode it first.
-If the process needs to happen in two stages (first, learn to decode – second, learn to comprehend), so be it.
+As we work on decoding, we also need to systemically work on building vocabulary knowledge, fluency and comprehension.

 So what “next steps” should teachers of literacy be working on?
 First, we need to acknowledge that there are some students in our system who are not succeeding with our usual approach to teaching literacy.
 When we find students who are struggling, we need to be prepared to offer a different type of instruction.
 Second, we need to educate ourselves.
 Many teachers themselves learned to read with a whole language approach.
 If we don’t know the fundamental building blocks of the English language ourselves, then it becomes virtually impossible to help our students who might benefit from that form of instruction.
-Finally, we need to make sure that every book room in every school has a selection of decodable books.
-It is essential for struggling readers to have the opportunity to practice their their developing literacy skills with controlled texts that only include taught patterns.
+Finally, we need to make sure that every school begins to build a bank of resources for teaching literacy in a structured way.
+It is essential for struggling readers to have the opportunity to practice their their developing literacy skills with controlled materials that allow for practice of newly taught concepts, as well as consolidation of previous concepts.
 Not providing alternate instruction and instructional materials creates an inequity for students that will only continue to grow as they progress through our system.